 Founded in 1934, PPL is the UK music industry’s collective management organisation (CMO) for more than 130,000 performers and record companies.
 We license recorded music in the UK when it is played in public (shops, bars, nightclubs, offices etc.) or broadcast (BBC, commercial radio, commercial TV etc.) and ensure that revenue flows back to our members.
 These include both independent and major record companies, together with performers ranging from emerging grassroots artists through to established session musicians and globally renowned artists.
 PPL’s public performance licensing is carried out on PPL’s behalf by PPL PRS Ltd, the joint venture between PPL and PRS for Music.

 We also collect performance rights internationally when music is played overseas in public and used on TV, radio and some online streaming services, as well as for private copying.
 International royalties are an increasingly important revenue stream for performers and recording rightsholders.

-In 2018 we collected £246.8 million while also distributing money to 105,192 performers and recording rightsholders.
+In 2020, in total, we collected £225.7 million across all of our revenue streams, while also distributing money to over 135,000 performers and recording rightsholders.